From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: LithoNet: A CNN-Based Lithography Simulator

 \subsection{Step II: Shape Deformation Prediction}

-To learn the shape correspondence and the deformation field between SEM and layout images, LithoNet is trained by image pairs, each containing a layout and a ground-truth segmentation mask, i.e., a processed SEM image, generated in Step-I described in Section \ref{subsec:301}.
+To learn the shape correspondence and the deformation field between SEM and layout images, LithoNet is trained on a collection of image pairs, each containing a layout and a ground-truth segmentation mask, i.e., a processed SEM image, generated by Step-I described in Section \ref{subsec:301}.

 As shown in Fig. \ref{fig:LithoNet}, LithoNet consists of a generator and a warping module.
-The generator is a U-net~\cite{unet2015} like network that outputs a 2D dense correspondence map depicting the deformation field between the paired training images.
-Then, using the sampling strategy used in the spatial transformer network (STN) \cite{jaderberg2015spatial}, the warping module synthesizes a warped version of the given input layout to simulate a wafer-fabricated circuitry based on the deformation map.
-STN is a differentiable module designed for enabling neural networks to actively spatially transform feature maps so that neural network models can learn invariance to translation, scale, rotation, and warpings.
+The generator is a U-net~\cite{unet2015} like network that outputs a 2D dense correspondence map depicting the deformation field between the training image pairs.
+Then, using the sampling strategy used in the spatial transformer network (STN) \cite{jaderberg2015spatial}, the warping module synthesizes a warped version of the given input layout to simulate wafer-fabricated circuitry based on the deformation map.
+STN is a differentiable module designed for enabling neural networks to actively spatially transform feature maps so that neural network models can learn invariance to translation, scale, rotation, and warping.
 Consequently, we adopt the sampling strategy of STN to benefit our LithoNet.